teaching-repositories/cloudcore/docs/policies/ccm.md

 ---
 title: "Configuration and Change Management"
-categories:
-      - "IT Management"
-      - "Change Management"
-      - "Operational Security"
+categories: ["IT Management", "Change Management", "Operational Security"]
 ---

 CloudCore standardises and automates configuration management through the use of